-Alex Agahigian was one of the Campus Clipper’s talented publishing interns, who wrote an e-book on how to find an apartment in NYC.
-Follow our blog to read more chapters from Alex’s e-book and use her advice to make your own apartment-hunting more fun and easy.
+Aaron Brown was one of the Campus Clipper’s publishing interns, who wrote an e-book “How Not To Do Anything: An Expert Guide.”
+If you like Aaron’s writing, follow our blog for more chapters from his e-book.
+We have the most talented interns ever and we’re so proud of them!
 For over 20 years, the Campus Clipper has been offering awesome student discounts in NYC, from the East Side to Greenwich Village.
 Along with inspiration, the company offers students a special coupon booklet and the Official Student Guide, which encourage them to discover new places in the city and save money on food, clothing and services.

 At the Campus Clipper, not only do we help our interns learn new skills, make money, and create wonderful e-books, we give them a platform to teach others.
 Check our website for more student savings and watch our YouTube video showing off some of New York City’s finest students during last year’s Welcome Week.